floss1138/dxMagic/README.md

 **dx_attout** is the resulting attout.txt files, keeping the same name but with a new extension.
 **dx_xlsx** is the resulting attout.txt file converted to .xlsx format.
 Files without the extension .dxx and .dxf (lower case) will not be processed.
-Scripts will be given an -l for looping with verbose output.

 ## USING dx_insert
 `dx_insert` takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
 **dx_insert_WATCH** is for the attribute.txt file.
 Must have the same name as the dxf other than the extension.
 **dx_dxf4insert** is for the .dxf file intended for attribute replacement.
-During attribute replacement a temporary file will be created in dx_dxf_WATCH with a .tmp extension.
+During attribute replacement a temporary file will be created in dx_dxf4insert with a .tmp extension.
 The updated file will replace the original .dxf.
-The attribute .txt file will be moved to the pass folder on successful completion; however, the .dxf will remain in dx_dxf_WATCH pending further updates.
+The attribute .txt file will be moved to the pass folder on successful completion, however, the .dxf will remain in dx_dxf4insert pending further updates.

 ## USING dx_xls2txt
 `dx_xlsx2txt` takes xlsx files created with dx_extract and converts these to attout.txt format.
 This in turn can be inserted with dx_insert or imported with AutoKADs ATTIN command.